 d) If a team is 15 minutes later than the official starting time on the schedule, this team will lose the match 6-3, 6-3.

-f) The first named team on the schedule has to bring the match ball.
-Starting the Spring League 2016 this will be the Orange ITF Stage 2 Quicksand Beach Tennis ball.
+g) The first named team on the schedule has to bring the match ball.
+This has to be the orange yellow S Beach Tennis ball.

-b) Until the rescheduled match is played, the match will appear as a 6-3, 6-3 loss for the team which requested the reschedule.
+b) Until the rescheduled match is played, the match will appear as a 6-3, 6-3 loss for the team which requested the reschedule until the match is played or scheduled..
 It is the responsibility of that team to arrange the rescheduled match, together with the BTA league coordinator of that league.

 c) Matches can only be rescheduled after consulting the specific BTA league coordinator.

-c) All teams in the lower level leagues are allowed no more than two times to use a substitution of more or less the same level.
+a) All teams in the leagues are allowed no more than twice to use a substitution of the same of lower level.

 5. Ranking in the Leagues